-There will be a total of 7 writing assignments posted this semester.
-These short papers will be worth ten points each.
+There will be a total of 7 short writing assignments posted this semester.
+These short papers (2-3 paragraphs maximum) will be worth ten points each.
 You will write a brief analysis of assigned images, documents, and websites.
 Specific instructions for each assignment will be included in each weekly unit.
 All individual written assignments must be submitted via the writing assignment link contained within each unit.
 I will not accept any assignments submitted by any other means.